Joint attack detection and secure state estimation of cyber-physical systems: Conclusions

 \section{Conclusions}

-This paper proposed a general framework to solve resilient state estimation for (linear/nonlinear) cyber-physical systems considering both switching signal attacks and fake measurement injection.
-Random (Bernoulli and/or Poisson) finite sets have been exploited in order to model the switching nature of the signal attack as well as the possible presence of fake measurements, and a Bayesian random set estimation problem has been formulated for jointly detecting a signal attack and estimating the system state.
+This paper proposed a general framework to solve resilient state estimation for (linear/nonlinear) cyber-physical systems considering switching signal attacks, fake measurement injection and packet substitution.
+Random finite sets have been exploited in order to model the switching nature of the signal attack as well as the possible presence of fake measurements, and a Bayesian random set estimation problem has been formulated for jointly detecting a signal attack and estimating the system state.
 In this way, a hybrid Bernoulli filter for the Bayes-optimal solution of the posed problem has been derived and implemented as a Gaussian-sum filter.
 Numerical examples concerning both a benchmark system with direct feedthrough and a realistic energy delivery system have been presented so as to demonstrate the potentials and the real-world applicability of the proposed approach.
-Future work will concern worst-case performance degradation analysis for the developed filter and its application to resilient state estimation in distributed settings.
+Future work will concern worst-case performance degradation analysis for the developed filter and its application to resilient state estimation in distributed settings with non-secure communication links.